Renal Cell Cancer (cont.)

 - Ultrasonography: This method uses sound waves (ultrasound) to create an image of the kidneys and surrounding tissues.
 This safe technique is the same method used to look at a fetus in a mother's womb.
 This method shows the difference between tumors and other abnormalities such as cysts.

-- Bone scan: A bone scan is recommended for anyone who has bone pain or other symptoms that suggest bone involvement.
-A chest x-ray or a CT scan can detect cancer spread to the lungs.
+- Bone scan: A bone scan is recommended for anyone with renal cell carcinoma who has bone pain or other symptoms that suggest bone involvement.
+A chest X-ray or a CT scan can detect cancer spread to the lungs.

 The following lab tests are performed to look for paraneoplastic syndromes, to rule out other conditions, and to evaluate a person's overall health before beginning treatment.